Everything You Need to Know About The Pentax K1000

 Table of Contents

-There is an abundance of K-mount lenses available for the K1000.
 There are many affordable primes in good condition available.
-Here is a page dedicated to the discussion of the best Pentax K1000 lenses.
+See the best Pentax K1000 lenses.

 Battery